 It is not necessary to invoke an ineffable “mind” to explain our unique human characteristics.
 Understanding the complexity of the human brain is sufficient to reveal how we are able to take what we experience and transform it into scientific theories, poetry, and philosophical ideas.
 Neuroscience is not superficial or reductionistic and it is not at all in the sole service of psychopharmacology and the genetic explanation for mental disorders.
 This becomes clear as we recognize the tremendous contributions neuroscientists have made to elucidating basic mechanisms that allow experiences to change the physical structure and function of the brain on a second-by-second basis.
 Everything we experience during life is translated into events that occur in the brain.

-Psychotherapy is a form of life experience that changes the way the brain works, often ameliorating abnormalities caused by adverse experience and stressful life events.
+Psychotherapy is a form of life experience that changes the way the brain works, often ameliorating abnormalities caused by adverse experiences and stressful life events.
 So yes, there is a science to psychotherapy, one that can be readily understood by learning about some of the fundamental and fascinating ways our brains work.
 Neuroscience at the Intersection of Mind and Brain tries to do just that.